ADM to buy rest of UK grain merchant Gleadell from InVivo

 “The transaction will increase ADM’s origination, storage and destination marketing capabilities in the UK, allowing it to serve as the trading partner of choice for even more farmers and customers,” the statement said.

-ADM’s CEO said in an interview with Reuters published on Wednesday that it had looked at buying rivals including Bunge Ltd. (BG.N) but decided the time was not right for “monster” acquisitions.
+ADM’s CEO said in an interview with Reuters published on Wednesday that it had looked at buying rivals including Bunge Ltd. but decided the time was not right for “monster” acquisitions.
+(Reporting by Gus Trompiz and Valerie Parent; Editing by Sudip Kar-Gupta)